 There are no limits to how much you can withdraw from your TFSA every year.
 But be aware that if you withdraw money in one year, you don’t get that contribution room back until the next year.

 6 Beginner TFSA Mistakes to Avoid

-If your limit is $69,500, for every dollar you contribute over that amount, you will get a 1% penalty every month that it is over.
+If your limit is over, for every dollar you contribute over that amount, you will get a 1% penalty every month that it is over.
 Be very careful of overcontributing!

 2.Transfer between financial institutions in cash and not in kind

 If you sell your investments in one TFSA from one bank, then transfer in cash to another financial institution, that cash will be deemed withdrawn, and you won’t have that room back until the following year.
 This can lead to substantial overcontribtion penalties if you’re not careful.